 Overworking is not the only factor that can lead to workplace stress.
 You can easily get stressed if you are continuously labouring under a heavy workload, if you’re expected to consistently meet tight deadlines or are required to keep hitting high targets at work.
 Even external factors can contribute towards a stressful life.
 For instance, you can end up stressed if you are experiencing family troubles with your children or spouse.
 Alternatively, stress might be the result of health problems you or your family are going through.

 Effects of stress

 Left unchecked, stress can wreak havoc not only on your personal life but also on your career.
 It can give rise to health complications, such as diabetes and heart disease.
-Other effects of stress include poor sleep patterns, impaired memory and even depression.
+Other effects of stress include poor sleep patterns, impaired memory, and even depression.
 Depending on how stressed you are, you might find it hard to concentrate on your work, and this could end up affecting your job performance.
-In extreme cases, stress has been known to lead to drug and alcohol abuse.

 If you are an employer, you should be concerned about the levels of stress in your workplace.
 Highly stressed employees have been found to have lower levels of concentration than their counterparts.
 This means that they are likely to make more mistakes and have poorer interpersonal skills.
 Furthermore, employees who turn to alcohol and drugs in an effort to cope with stress can end up causing injuries, accidents and even deaths in the workplace.

 All the above prove that workplace stress is bad for your business.
 If you’re still not convinced, consider the fact that a stressful workplace often leads to absenteeism and high employee turnover.
 You might also have to pay high health insurance premiums for employees who seek medical attention.
 Overall, your business will suffer both loss of output and cash.

 In order to reduce or eliminate stress in the workplace, you need to identify the triggers.
 Are your employees stressed because of tight deadlines, high targets or personal issues?